bluxon92-bit/litloop-site/_posts/2026-04-27-discworld-reading-order.md

 ## Where to Go From Here

 Forty-one novels is a lot.
 But the Discworld isn't a mountain you summit — it's more like a city you slowly learn to navigate.
 You'll find your own favourite corners, your own characters who feel like old friends, your own books you press into people's hands.

 If you've got this far without reading any of them: start tonight.
 Pick Guards!
 Guards!, Mort, or Small Gods and just go.
 You'll know within fifty pages whether Pratchett is your kind of writer.
 He probably is.

 If you're already mid-series and hunting for what comes next: follow the sub-series.
 Don't jump around too much within a character arc, especially the Watch.
 The payoff for Night Watch requires the investment.

-And when you're done — or as close to done as anyone gets — the best thing you can do is find someone else who's read them too.
+And when you're done (or as close to done as anyone gets) the best thing you can do is find someone else who's read them too.
 Half the joy of Discworld is the conversation it starts.

 ---